-1. Assure that there is a Clinical Agency Agreement in place with the clinical site prior to performing any clinical rotations.
+1. Assure that there is a Clinical Agency Agreement in place with the clinical site prior to 1. performing any clinical rotations.
 2. Arrive on time to all clinical rotation experiences; being well-rested and prepared.
 3. Properly identify yourself to all patients and other health care providers as a University of Mobile School of Nursing family nurse practitioner student.
 4. Adhere to the School of Nursing professional dress code and wear a cleaned and pressed lab coat with the school identification badge in clear view.
 5. Participate in clinical practice as a family nurse practitioner student only under the supervision and direction of an approved preceptor and/or a University of Mobile faculty member.
 6. Actively seek learning experiences guided by the approved preceptor.
 7. Perform only approved procedures that are within the scope of practice as a family nurse practitioner and only under the direct supervision of an approved preceptor and/or faculty member.
 8. Elicit an appropriate health history and perform a comprehensive physical examination in a professional manner.

 9. Identify and respond appropriately to abnormal findings from the history and physical, physical examination, and other diagnostic data.
 10. Verify and discuss all findings, suspected diagnoses, recommended treatment, and plans of care with the preceptor prior to implementation.
 11. Document findings in a concise, organized, and accurate manner using correct medical terminology and clinical agency or institutional guidelines.
 12. Always maintain patient confidentiality.
-13. Provide health promotion and disease prevention education to patients across the 4.4 lifespan in an appropriate manner.
-14. Recognize that some problems are outside the family nurse practitioner scope of practice; identify when a client should be referred to a physician, specialist, or other 1.7 health care facility for management.
+13. Provide health promotion and disease prevention education to patients across the lifespan in an appropriate manner.
+14. Recognize that some problems are outside the family nurse practitioner scope of practice; identify when a client should be referred to a physician, specialist, or other health care facility for management.
 15. Collaborate with other health care professionals in coordinating care as needed.
 16. Recognize emergency situations and initiate effective emergency care when needed.
-17. Communicate effectively with preceptor, faculty, and other members of the healthcare 10 team.
-18. Notify your faculty member and preceptor immediately for any problems, issues, or 10 concerns that arise in the clinical area.
+17. Communicate effectively with preceptor, faculty, and other members of the healthcare team.
+18. Notify your faculty member and preceptor immediately for any problems, issues, or concerns that arise in the clinical area.
 19. Demonstrate behavior that is both ethical and professional at all times.
 20. Demonstrate safety at all times in clinical practice.
 21. Document clinical and patient information into the Typhon Nurse Practitioner Student Tracking System (NPST) within seven days (7) of each clinical day.

-Clinical Hour Requirements for MSN Nursing Education and MSN Executive Leadership Courses require students to participate in clinical experiences at an accepted clinical site with an approved preceptor.
+Clinical Hour Requirements for MSN Nursing Education and MSN Executive Leadership Courses

+The University of Mobile, School of Nursing recognizes that clinical practice requirements are essential to the education of nurses in leadership nursing roles.
+Specific courses within the Nursing Education and Executive Leadership Programs require students to participate in clinical experiences at an accepted clinical site with an approved preceptor.
 Courses requiring clinical experiences include NU 531, NU 534, and NU 536 Executive Leadership of Nursing Practicum or NU 541, NU 544, and NU 546 Nursing Education Practicum.